benjbubu/subconsolnic/README.md

  You can change the options of mplayer for streaming.
 The actual parameters are :
  -prefer-ipv4 : force mplayer to connect only in ipv4
  -nocache : stream is faster

+Don't remove the other options ! (playlist, slave, input)

  If mplayer doesn't stream correctly, remove the -nocache option and add "-cache-min 2 -cache 51200"